ondrejbudai/image-builder-definitions/README.md

 ### `ibdc prepare`
 ```
-./ibdc prepare --type raw --blueprint bp.json --arch x86_64 >bundle.json
+./ibdc prepare --type raw --request request.json --arch x86_64 --version 40 >bundle.json
 ```

-This command primarily takes `image.jsonnet` and depsolves it.
+This command primarily resolves `image.jsonnet` based on the type, and runs all resolvers.
 The resulting file is called a "bundle".
-It contains the passed `--type`, `--blueprint`, `--arch` and the sources object needed for `manifest.jsonnet` (see above).
-Note that the file also carries the checksum of the used image definition.
+It contains the passed request, image and the sources object needed for `manifest.jsonnet` (see above).

 ### `ibdc manifest`
 ```
 ./ibdc manifest bundle.json >manifest.json
 ```

 This command is used convert a bundle into an osbuild manifest.
-Note that since the bundle contains the checksum of the definition, this command will fail if you modified the definitions between calls to `ibdc prepare` and `ibdc manifest`.

 ## Useful one-liner

 ```
-./ibdc prepare --type raw --blueprint bp.json --arch x86_64 | ./ibdc manifest -
+./ibdc prepare --type raw --arch x86_64 --version 40 | ./ibdc manifest -
 ```

 ## Current status